Rafale Jet Purchase Deal: All You Need To Know About It

 On the other hand, the Anil Ambani-led Reliance Defence Limited has threatened to sue the opposition party.
 Reliance Defence has called the allegations baseless and unfounded and asked the party to correct its facts or to face legal action.

-For doing a front-page story on the same issue, Reliance Group of Companies have sued Mint’s Publisher HT Media Limited and nine others in the Bombay High Court on 2 October 2014.
+For doing a front-page story, Reliance Group of Companies have sued Mint’s Publisher HT Media Limited and nine others in the Bombay High Court on 2 October 2016.

 Arguments by the ruling party

 The BJP declared these allegations as baseless, calling out it as a media stunt to divert public attention from Rs.
-3600 crore AgustaWestland VVIP chopper deal scam, occurring while NDA was in power.
+3600 crore AgustaWestland VVIP chopper deal scam, occurring while NDA was is power.

 BJP spokesperson G V L Narasimha Rao said, “The Congress party has made baseless allegations over the Rafale deal to divert public attention and to cry political vendetta.
 None of these stunts will work and they must be ready to answer who took bribes in the AgustaWestland VVIP chopper deal as the money trail is going to become known after the extradition of Carlos Gerosa.”
 Carlos Gerosa was one of the three alleged intermediaries in the chopper deal and he got arrested in Italy in October.